-Welcome to my website!
+Welcome!
 I am a PhD candidate in the Sustainable Development program at Columbia University’s School of International and Public Affairs and at the Climate School.

 I received my BSc in Economics from Freie Universität Berlin, hold an MSc in Statistics from Imperial College London, and a Masters in International Trade, Finance, and Development from the Barcelona School of Economics.